Dental1347/scripts/PlexHistoryRestore/README.md

 Library_section_id updated successfully.
 Rows updated: 13243
 ```

-Start your plex container and rejoice as your watch history has returned. :)
+Start your plex container and rejoice as your watch history has returned, it is best practice to scan all metadata to make sure everything is restored.:)